wizo06/japanese/docs/index.md

 In other words, grammar is a set of rules that attemps to model how a language works.
 It is important to emphasize that grammar **does not define** how a language works, but it simply **attempts to describe** how it works.
 Grammar rules are made after-the-fact.
 On top of that, languages are always evolving.
 An incorrect grammar today, could very well be a correct one tomorrow.
 As an example, around 30 years ago, saying 「全然大丈夫」 would have been incorrect.
 Nowadays, everyone says it (even in the news).

-So **why should you learn grammar?** You can speed up your listening and reading *comprehension* (i.e. acquisition) skills by learning grammar.
+**So why should you learn grammar if so far I've been telling you that ACQUISITION is more important than LEARNING?** You can speed up your listening and reading *comprehension* (i.e. acquisition) skills by learning grammar.
 Of course, you can improve those skills without learning grammar as well, but the improvement will be slower.

 However, if you only memorize grammar and vocabulary but don't get input (immersion), it doesn't matter how much grammar and vocabulary you memorize, it will be **meaningless**.
 Period.
 No one ever got good at swimming by only watching videos about swimming and studying the physics and science behind swimming.
 You have to ACTUALLY swim to get good at swimming.
 Now, I know this analogy is not perfect for language acquisition.
 Some people might mistakenly think that "Oh, so I need to speak a lot in my target language to get good at my target language?" from reading this analogy.
 However, "you have to actually swim" actually refers to INPUT, not output.
 The whole point is to get experience on "how those grammars and vocabularies are actually used by native speakers".
 And output will not help you in that regard.
 [Here's a complimentary video for what I just talked about](https://youtu.be/_LIz-Wbt4us).
 (29m07s)

 Grammar -like we said earlier- is just something that attempts to describe how a language works.
 In other words, grammar is a model of a language.
 When you start learning a new language, your brain has no model for that language yet.
 If you get a lot of input from that language, your brain will start doing pattern recognition, and it will automatically build a model for that language.
 The more input you get, the more refined the model becomes.
 However, if you start doing input from day 1 without knowing any grammar, your brain has to essentially build the model from scratch.
 By learning grammar, you are essentially giving your brain a model to start from.
-(To learn more about modeling, I suggest [this video by Matt](https://youtu.be/UHAa0mFOsYM))
+To learn more about modeling, I suggest [this video by Matt](https://youtu.be/UHAa0mFOsYM)

 However, grammar will not necessarily improve your output.
 In fact, more likely than not, it will harm your output in ways you don't expect (especially during early stages of acquiring a language), such as building up bad habits of saying things in an unnatural way (even if it's grammatically correct).
 For more details about output, refer to [TheMoeWay](https://learnjapanese.moe/speaking/) and/or [Refold](https://refold.la/roadmap).
 Matt also has a [video about early output](https://youtu.be/-OuMfLtK3tU).

 ???+ quote
     "The quality and quantity of your output is a function of the quality and quantity of your input" - [More about it on this video](https://youtu.be/Df24NIPkvVQ)

+Your output can only be as good as your input.
+If you haven't heard (input) how an idea is expressed in Japanese, you won't know how to say (output) it in Japanese.
+You could technically, by learning grammar and vocabulary, know how to say something in Japanese without hearing it first; BUT the way you say it, the words you choose, they will all sound unnatural (even if it's grammatically correct).
+This is especially true for beginners because you don't have enough exposure to Japanese.

+**Why learn from this grammar guide?**
 There are tons of Japanese grammar guides out there.
 You should find the easiest one to understand for you.
-This guide is simply yet another one.
 If you find this one easy to undersand, then by all means use it.
+I wrote this guide with two things in mind:

-With that out of the way, let's talk about this guide specifically.
-I will try my best to avoid using linguistic terms in this guide for those of you who are not familiar with them.
-However, it will help you a lot if you at least know some basic linguistic terms like nouns, adjectives, verbs, etc. I wrote this grammar guide hoping that other people can learn Japanese grammar in a more structured way that makes sense.
+1. Avoid using linguistic terms in this guide for those of you who are not familiar with them.
+(However, it will help you a lot if you at least know some basic linguistic terms like nouns, adjectives, verbs, etc.)
+2. Teach Japanese grammar in a more structured way that makes sense.
 When I say "structured way", I mean "building blocks".
 We start from zero, and every new grammar that we learn is built upon previous grammars.

+Unlike traditional textbooks, you will NOT be able to start speaking Japanese *just* from reading this grammar guide.
+This guide is NOT meant to be used for output anyways.
+This guide is meant to be used in tandem with input (immersion).
+The goal of this guide is to help you UNDERSTAND what you are reading/listening.

 **How to use this guide**
+Like I said earlier, this grammar guide is meant to be used in tandem with immersion.
 I only expect you to read through the guide and **be aware** that such grammar exists.
 You don't have to bother too much with the small details.
 The general approach with grammar is to read about the basics and see what sticks, but don't stress over it.
 Anything that you don't get the first time will come naturally through immersion.
 On top of that, you can always go back and revisit the grammar guide.

 Here's an excerpt from [TheMoeWay](https://learnjapanese.moe/guide/#grammar) about learning grammar: